Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 (Source: Big Al’s Construction Services LLC)

-A: While no two bathroom remodels are alike, if you’re doing a complete small bathroom renovation, the process will look something like this:
+While every half bath remodel is different, if you’re doing a complete renovation, the process will look something like this:

 • Demo: This is where things get messy.
 To bake a cake, you’ve got to break a few eggs.
 And, in this case, those eggs are your existing fixtures, sink, bathroom tiles, etc. Out with the old, in with the sledgehammer.